 - Fold the edge of the aluminum foil in 1/4 to 1/2 inch, forming a 'wall' to contain the wax as it burns, so it won't drip outside the basket.

-- Measure the width of your bag's opening and determine how long your straw frame should be.
+- Measure the width of your plastic bag's opening and determine how long your straw frame should be.
 We simply estimated and used trial and error until our frame fit snugly inside the bag's opening.

 - If using flexible straws, cut off the bendable part so only the straight section remains.

 - You'll need to fasten the straws into two pieces of identical length for the frame.
 Each of ours had three straws connected together.

 - To connect the straws, cut a small slit (about 1/4 inch) at the bottom of one straw.
 Insert another straw into the slit.
 The slit will make the connection stronger, but you'll want to secure it with a little tape for added rigidity.

 - Repeat for the second half of your frame.